The gap between China and US, is all China-made software and hardware possible?

 What about the server part?
 As far as business processors for general business PCs are concerned, Intel and AMD’s x86 processors are still exclusive.
 However, in the fields of new generation data centers, accelerators, artificial intelligence and other fields, Nvidia (ticker: NVDA) has the same market share in China as it is in the world.
 In this area, Alibaba, Huawei, Baidu (ticker: BIDU), and Tencent (ticker: TCEHY) all have their own server processors, with Alibaba taking the lead.
 But the strength is still far from Nvidia.

 In areas other than commercial enterprise use, China actually has its own unique server processor for a long time, they are non-x86-based and customized instruction sets for China, the most famous one is Loongson.
-Loongson is a RISC system with the MIPS instruction set, and the license is already in the hands of Chinese manufacturers, so there will be no problem of blocking.
+In addition to its customized LoongArch-specific instruction set, Loongson also has a RISC system with the MIPS instruction set, and with legal license, so there will be no stuck problems.

 However, MIPS is not the mainstream of the server, coupled with the lack of peripheral software support, resulting in Loongson’s efforts for decades, the commercial results have been very limited maily due to poor software support.
 There are other Chinese companies like Loongson, such as Mateng and Shenwei (this is the processor used in China’s world-leading supercomputer), but Loongson is still the most representative of them.
 At present, Loongson is mainly used in the servers of some special and sensitive official, military, research units, or government units that need security control, and has a certain amount of shipments and popularity.